-Just like Salamanca is noted for its Iberico ham and Burgos for its wine, Segovia is renowned worldwide for its roasted suckling pig.
-The history of this dish goes back many centuries, yet roasted pig became a staple in Castille cuisine in the 17th century, when taverns and kitchens would serve it to travelers heading toward Madrid.
+Just like Salamanca is noted for its Iberico ham and Burgos for its wine, Segovia is renowned worldwide for its roasted suckling pig (cochinillo asado).
+The history of this dish goes back many centuries, yet roasted pig became a staple in Castile cuisine in the 17th century, when taverns and kitchens would serve it to travelers heading toward Madrid.

 One of the most famous places to try the Cochinillo de Segovia is in Restaurante José María — the suckling pig is so tender and juicy that it can be cut with just the edge of a plate!

 7. Legendary Wines & Suckling Lamb

 Some 200 kilometers north of Segovia is Burgos, a bustling city famed for its medieval architecture and dreamy cityscapes.
 However, it’s also home to another eminent asado dish: Lechazo de Castilla y León!

 While Segovia may be known for its suckling pig, Burgos is renowned for the roasted suckling lamb (lechazo).
 Traditionally, this dish uses only the Churra, Castellana, or Ojalada lambs, and is cooked in a clay pot within a horno de leña (wooden stove).

 The roasted suckling lamb is a prized delicacy in the region, and is a widespread dish across restaurants and taverns.